You may have some jewelry about which you would like more information. There are generally two areas of interest... market value

 subject.
 JEWEL CHAT

-on line Magazine is a wonderful reference where there is information available
+is our wonderful reference site where there are photos and information available

-about many makers and styles of jewelry, and I add articles on a regular
+about many makers and styles of jewelry.
+I offer JEWEL CHAT

 Dates, marks and